-Guests will need to arrange flights to San Carlos de Bariloche airport (BRC) from Buenos Aires.
+Guests must arrange flights to San Carlos de Bariloche airport from Buenos Aires.
 Here they are met by CASA guides and taken to your lakeside Bariloche accommodation.
-Tonight we have a trip orientation and welcome dinner at one of Bariloche’s local restaurants.
+Tonight we have a trip orientation and welcome dinner at one of Bariloche’s local breweries.
 Early arrivals are welcome and CASA guides can assist with logistics.

 We spend our first ski day at Cerro Catedral.
 This modern ski center with a distinctly European feel features over 3,000 acres of on piste terrain, extensive lift-accessed backcountry steeps, and some of the most spectacular scenery imaginable.
 The Powder Gods have been very good to us here.
 In the evenings we experience Bariloche’s lively nightlife and excellent eateries featuring local Patagonian trout, lamb and beef.